 It is important to remember that a breach of these guidelines may constitute grounds for disciplinary action.

-If a Council officer is unsure whether a particular action or request is in breach of these guidelines, they should seek advice from their Group Manager, Director or the Chief Executive.
+If you are unsure whether a particular action or request is in breach of these guidelines, you should seek advice from your Group Manager, the Chief Executive or the electoral officers listed below.